Available Light Film Festival, Whitehorse

 THE GREAT OUTDOORS

-In Yukon’s unspoiled wilderness, outdoor enthusiasts can explore on foot or mountain bike or retrace the prospectors’ footsteps by hiking the challenging Chilkoot Trail.
-Angle for trophy fish in a northern glacier-fed lake or climb a mountain—majestic Mount Logan is the highest point in Canada at 5,959 m (19,551 ft.).
-Go heli-hiking or heli-skiing, kayak, canoe or raft part of the 3,185-km (1,979-mi.)
-Yukon River—Canada’s second longest.
+In the Yukon’s unspoiled wilderness, outdoor enthusiasts can explore on foot or by mountain bike, or retrace the prospectors’ footsteps by hiking the challenging Chilkoot Trail.
+Angle for trophy fish in a northern glacier-fed lake or climb a mountain.
+Go heli-hiking or heli-skiing, kayaking, canoeing or rafting part of the Yukon River—Canada’s second longest.

-The Yukon—home to some of the most renowned rivers in Canada—is a paddler’s dreamscape.
-In addition to the Yukon and Klondike rivers, the territory has four Canadian Heritage rivers—the Alsek, Thirty Mile, Tatshenshini and Bonnet Plume.
-These ribbons of water offer challenging whitewater to calm waters, with outstanding opportunities to spy wildlife.
+The Yukon, home to some of the most renowned rivers in Canada, is a paddler’s dreamscape.
+In addition to the Yukon and Klondike rivers, the territory has four Canadian Heritage Rivers: the Alsek, Thirty Mile, Tatshenshini and Bonnet Plume.
+These ribbons of water offer challenging whitewater to flat waters, with outstanding opportunities to observe wildlife.

 HERITAGE AND CULTURE

-At the MacBride Museum of Yukon History in Whitehorse, pretend you’re a prospector panning on the Klondike creeks or peer into prospector Sam McGee’s cabin (www.macbridemuseum.com
+At the expanded MacBride Museum of Yukon History in Whitehorse, pretend you’re a stampeder panning on the Klondike creeks or peer into prospector Sam McGee’s cabin (www.macbridemuseum.com).

-Every summer musicians and music lovers from across Canada come to the Yukon for the Dawson City Music Festival, a world-class showcase of North American talent (www.dcmf.com
+Every summer musicians and music lovers come to the Yukon for the Dawson City Music Festival, a world-class showcase of North American talent (www.dcmf.com).

 MUST SEE, MUST DO

-Dawson City, the “heart of the Klondike Gold Rush,” bustles with the history of a wild era when prospectors rushed to follow their dreams.
+Explore Dawson City, the “heart of the Klondike Gold Rush,” that bustles with the history of a wild era when prospectors rushed to follow dreams of riches.

-Winter or summer, take a sightseeing flight by small plane or helicopter over the Kluane National Park Icefield Ranges, one of the world’s largest non-polar icefields (www.kluaneglacierairtours.com).
+Winter or summer, take a sightseeing flight by small plane or helicopter over the spectacular Kluane National Park Icefield Ranges, one of the world’s largest non-polar icefields (www.kluaneglacierairtours.com).

 The Golden Circle Route’s 600-km (373-mi.) begins in Whitehorse and circles to include Skagway, Alaska and Kluane National Park, showcasing spectacular alpine scenery.

 The secluded Top of the World Highway, open seasonally only, hugs the top of mountains for outstanding scenery.
 At the east end of the unpaved drive, hop on the free car ferry and cross the Yukon River to Dawson City.
-Bring your passport—the crossing from Yukon to Alaska is the most northern international border crossing in all of North America.
+Bring your passport—the crossing from Alaska to the Yukon is the most northern international border crossing in all of North America.

-The breathtaking and bumpy Dempster Highway, an iconic wilderness highway, is best travelled in summertime.
-The 736-km (457-mi.) gravel roadway is Canada’s only all-weather road across the Arctic Circle.
+The breathtaking and bumpy Dempster Highway, a wilderness route, is best travelled in summertime.
+The 740-km (460-mi.) gravel roadway is Canada’s only all-weather road across the Arctic Circle.